-Now, I want to with a question: When was the last time you were called “childish”?
-For kids like me, called childish can be a frequent occurrence.
+Now, I want to start a question: When was the last time you were called “childish”?
+For kids like me, being called childish can be a frequent occurrence.
 Every time we make irrational demands, exhibit irresponsible behavior, or display any other signs of being normal American citizens, we are called childish.
-Which really bothers me.
+Which really me.
 After all, take a look at these events: Imperialism and colonization, world wars, George W. Bush.
 Ask yourself, who’s responsible?
 Adults.

 00:37